 The foremost source of finance of your Company has traditionally been internal accruals and borrowings from banks.
 Your Company has made financial arrangement with banks and financial institutions for its various long-term and working capital requirements.
-During the year your Company has successfully contracted/renewed substantial credit limits at competitive terms.
-Such negotiations will enhance the overall financial flexibility.
+During the year your Company has not only successfully contracted/ renewed substantial credit limits at competitive terms, but also pertinently tuned the requisite credit limits.
+Such measures will enhance the overall financial flexibility.